An operator-based bound on information and disturbance in quantum measurements: Operator expressions of information and disturbance

 \section{Operator expressions of information and disturbance}

+Quantum measurements can be represented by measurement operators that act on arbitrary input states.
+The dynamics described by these operators can be analyzed without any reference to the specific input state, based only on the algebra of the operators themselves.
+In the following, we therefore focus on the intrinsic input state independent properties of the measurement operators.
+We consider a measurement designed to extract information about an observable $\hat{A}$ with eigenstates $\{\ket{a}\}$ whilst avoiding any unnecessary dynamical disturbance of the system.
+Such measurements are naturally described as quantum non-demolition (QND) measurements, for which the back action does not induce transitions between different eigenstates of the measured observable.
+In this setting, the measurement operators are diagonal in the $\{\ket{a}\}$ basis and the associated POVM elements commute.

+In general, measurement operators need not be self-adjoint, as they may include additional unitary back action.
+However, any Kraus operator $\hat{K}$ admits a decomposition $\hat{K}=\hat{U}\hat{M}$, where $\hat{M}=\sqrt{\hat{K}^\dagger\hat{K}}$ is positive and $\hat{U}$ is unitary.
+Here, the positive operator $\hat{M}$ uniquely determines the conditional probabilities of the measurement outcomes, whereas the unitary operator $\hat{U}$ represents an additional back action which does not affect these probabilities and therefore does not contribute to the information extracted by the measurement.
+As shown in the context of measurement-based feedback control, such unitary back action can in principle be eliminated, allowing the realization of minimally disturbing measurements characterized by self-adjoint operators only \cite{wiseman}.

-A minimally disturbing measurement process that distinguishes a set of orthogonal states $\{\ket{a}\}$ can be represented by a self-adjoint measurement operator $\hat{M}_m$, where $m$ represents the outcome of the measurement related to $a$ by the conditional probabilities $p(m|a)$.
+Motivated by these insights, we restrict attention to minimally disturbing measurements described by self-adjoint operators $\hat{M}_m$ with eigenstates $\{\ket{a}\}$ and real eigenvalues $\sqrt{p(m|a)}$, where $m$ represents the outcome of the measurement related to $a$ by the conditional probabilities $p(m|a)$.
 The spectral decomposition of the measurement operator is given by

 The projection operators $\ketbra{a}{a}$ represent the causal relation between the target observable described by the eigenstates $\ket{a}$ and the measurement outcome $m$.
 In this sense, the operator representation is biased in favor of the information extraction represented by the eigenvalues $\sqrt{p(m|a)}$.
 At the same time, the operator necessarily changes the quantum state that it acts upon by modifying the coherences between the eigenstate components $\ket{a}$.
 This modification of the coherences between eigenstates describes the necessary disturbance of the state caused by the extraction of information described by the conditional probabilities $p(m|a)$.
 It follows that we can identify the physics of this disturbance by changing the representation of the operators $\hat{M}_m$ to a description that identifies the precise change of the coherences between the eigenstates $\ket{a}$.
+To make this disturbance explicit, it is useful to express $\hat{M}_m$ in a basis that directly resolves changes to the relative phases between the eigenstates.

 Mathematically, operators form their own vector space, with the product trace of two operators serving as the inner product.
 It is therefore possible to adapt the representation of operators to the physics of a given problem.
 Since we are interested in changes of the quantum state, our operator basis should be composed entirely of unitary operators.
 It is indeed possible to define a complete basis of $d^2$ orthogonal unitary operators acting on states in a $d$-dimensional Hilbert space.
 These operators are known as the Heisenberg-Weyl group and describe combinations of discrete displacements acting on a pair of mutually unbiased basis sets \cite{wong, wooters, durt, adamson}.
 In the case of the operator $\hat{M}_m$, the situation is simplified by the fact that the operator expansion given by Eq.(\ref{eq:info}) exists in the $d$-dimensional subspace spanned by the projection operators $\{ \ketbra{a}{a} \}$.
 The corresponding $d$-dimensional set of orthogonal unitary operators $\{\hat{U}(k)\}$ is given by